asokolsky/FanController/README.md

 # FanController

 A universal low cost arduino controller for 12V fans.
+Designed to accomodate various usage scenarios: fan can be controlled manually, by built-in temperature sensor or by external software communicating with the controller via serial/usb connection.

 ## Features

+- Works with any fan, even 2-wire one, by modulatiung fan power supply using PWM
 - Upon start up spins up fan from StartPWM to MaxPWM to MinPWM to verify fan functionality;
 - Measures ambient temperature using LM35 sensor;
 - Spins the fans according to the temperature measured or potentiometer position or command received over serial port;